CeliktepeMurat/ConsensysFinalProject/lendingBorrowing/design_pattern_decisions.md

     }
 ```
-Here sended amount is splitting two seperate value.
+Here, the amount is splitting two seperate value.
 Amount to deposit compound is writed to a pending mapping.
 After that there is another function to deposit;

 ```
 function depositToCompound(string memory _groupId)